bmrf/tron/README.md

 # INTEGRITY

-In every release `checksums.txt`, which contains SHA-256 hashes of *every* file included in Tron, is signed with my PGP key (`0x07d1490f82a211a2`, included).
+In each release, the file `\tron\integrity_verification\checksums.txt` contains SHA-256 hashes of *every* file included in Tron, and is signed with my PGP key (`0x07d1490f82a211a2`, included).
 You can use it to verify package integrity.

 # LICENSE